 This year the prize will consist of up to €275 (275 Euros) AND vouchers up to the value of £150 to be spent on SAGE publications.

 Publication in the Journal of Transport History will be at the discretion of the Editor and subject to the normal refereeing process.

-The prize is funded by the Transport History Research Trust in memory of John Scholes.
-John was the first Curator of Historical Relics at the British Transport Commission.
-The prize is administered by the International Association for the History of Transport, Traffic and Mobility .
+The prize is named after the first Curator of Historical Relics at the British Transport Commission.
+It is funded jointly by the Transport History Research Trust and SAGE, the publishers of the Journal of Transport History.
+The prize is administered by the International Association for the History of Transport, Traffic and Mobility (T2M – www.t2m.org).

 Entry is limited to researchers who, at the time of submission, are not yet in or have just commenced a permanent / tenured academic (or equivalent) position, and who are just starting to publish research.

 Essays (in English, double-spaced) should not exceed 8,000 words (including footnotes).
 Sources must be documented fully.
 Entries must be submitted electronically, to arrive no later than Tuesday 31 July 2018.

 They must not bear any reference to the author or institutional affiliation.
 Senior scholars will judge entries against criteria of originality, thoroughness and excellence of argument, source use, composition and illustration.
 The process is ‘double-blind’.
 The judges will not enter into correspondence.